Ice rink: Elfstedentocht (Eleven cities tour)

 The Elfstedentocht (Eleven Cities Tour) is a long-distance tour skating event on natural ice, almost 200 km long, which is held both as a speed skating competition (with 300 contestants) and a leisure tour (with 16,000 skaters).
 It is the biggest ice-skating tour in the world and held in the province of Friesland in the north of the Netherlands.

-The event leads past all eleven historical cities of the province and is held at most once a year, only when the natural ice along the entire course is at least 15 cm thick.
+The event leads past all 11 historical cities of the province and is held at most once a year, only when the natural ice along the entire course is at least 15 cm thick.
 It is sometimes held on consecutive years, while at other times, gaps between the touring years have exceeded 20 years.
 When the ice is suitable, the tour is announced and starts within 48 hours.
 The last Elfstedentocht was held in 1997.

 Laneways

-The sports of curling and Ice stock sport are played on either ice rinks or simple ice surfaces with lanes marked out for play.
+The sports of curling and ice stock sport are played on either rinks or simple ice surfaces with lanes marked out for play.